Rullamas/Remote_Shell/README.txt

    COMPILING:
-      To compile the project, use the command 'make'.
+      To compile the project, use the command "make".
 This will make both the client executable and server executable.

+      To compile individually, type "make server" or "make client"

    USAGE:
       Proper usage for the client executable is "./client PORT IPADDRESS".
-An example of this is "./client 1234 127.0.0.1".
       Proper usage for the server executable is "./server PORT".

-An example of this is "./server 1234".
+      An example of these is "./server 1234" and "./client 1234 128.114.104.230".

    RUNNING: